-The set of nodes that are selected by this expression is the union of the nodes selected by the single paths (as usual, "|" means disjunction).
+The set of nodes that are selected by this expression is the union of the nodes selected by the single paths (as usual, "I" means disjunction).

-• Between any to tokens, whitespace is allowed.
+Between any two tokens, whitespace is allowed.

 - A Path

 - ♦ can optionally start with ".//".

 - After that, it is a sequence of steps, separated with "/":